Turgutreis, Turkey: Live Weather

 October and almost no rain falls during this period.
 The winters are rainy but

 mild and brief.
-Turgutreis is a resort town in the southwest of
+Turgutreis is a resort town in the southwest of Turkey on the Aegean coast, near to the Greek

 Summer, from May till October, sees temperatures rising from an average high of 25°C in May to a peak of 32°C in July and August before getting back down to the pleasant mid 20s in October.
 Low humidity and a strong breeze helps to make the heat more bearable, but the peak months can still be uncomfortable.
 Night time temperatures are usually 10°C below the day time highs due to the reliably clear sky and aridity of the season.
 The sun positively flaunts itself throughout the summer, showing off for an immodest fourteen hours per day in July.
 October receives eight hours per day; May and September receive eleven; June and August see thirteen.
 It is very rarely cloudy and rain is highly unlikely apart from at the very beginning and end of the season.
 The northwest meltemi wind, sought by sailors, surfers and windsurfers alike, blows throughout the season and is strongest in July and August.
 It generally builds till the afternoon then recedes leaving the area calm at night.
 This area is also affected by the west zephyr wind.